es-joy/jsdoc-eslint-parser/README.md

 `comment-parser`-based AST for JSDoc blocks and `jsdoctypeparser` AST for JSDoc types within those blocks.

+There is also a `@es-joy/jsdoc-eslint-parser/typescript` parser which builds on `@typescript-eslint/parser`.

 It is hoped that this may spur development of official ESTree acceptance of such AST.